rqlite/rqlite.io/content/en/docs/Guides/data-integrity/_index.md

 ## Data files at startup

-When a node starts, rqlite computes a CRC over every on-disk data file and compares it to a value that was stored when rqlite originally wrote the file (this value is stored in a _sidecar_ file).
+When a node starts, rqlite computes a [CRC Checksum](https://en.wikipedia.org/wiki/Cyclic_redundancy_check) over every on-disk data file and compares it to a value that was stored when rqlite originally wrote the file (this value is stored in a _sidecar_ file).
 The node refuses to start if any file fails the check.
 This catches bitrot, or other modification, that may have occurred while a node sits shut down.

 ## Snapshots